-A standard physical therapy and sports medicine appointment is 45 minutes.
+A standard appointment is 45 minutes.
 Your session may be shorter or longer according to your specific needs.
-Wear comfortable exercise clothing, such as a T-shirt, shorts and sneakers.
+Wear comfortable exercise clothing, such as a T-shirt, shorts, and sneakers.
 Depending on your condition, you may be asked to change into a gown or shorts for proper evaluation and treatment.
-If you are being evaluated for running or orthotics, please bring athletic shoes.
+If you are being evaluated for running or foot biomechanics, please bring athletic shoes.

-Initial evaluations and re-evaluations for physical therapy and sports medicine cost $75, which includes any treatment you receive during that session.
-Charges for follow-up appointments will vary according to the length and complexity of each appointment (approximately $25 per 15 minutes of treatment).
+Charges for follow-up appointments will vary according to the length, complexity, and treatment services of each appointment.
 Your provider may issue you supplies to assist with your recovery, which may or may not be covered by your insurance.
 It is your responsibility to contact your insurance company to determine the extent of your coverage.
 Please speak with your provider if you have any questions or concerns regarding the cost of care.

 If you cannot keep your appointment, please call us as soon as possible.
 We realize that sometimes emergencies come up and your plans may change.
 When you call, we will help you reschedule your appointment.
 Giving us as much notice as possible helps us to better serve you and our other patients.
-Should you cancel a session with less than 24 hours notice or fail to show up for a scheduled appointment, you will be charged a no show or late cancellation fee of $30.
+If you cancel a session with less than 24 hours’ notice or fail to show up for a scheduled appointment, you will be charged a no-show or late cancellation fee of $35.
 Please cancel your appointment if you are ill.

-Physical therapy and athletic training is open Monday through Friday, with some closures during term breaks.
-We are located on the second floor of the health center.
+Physical therapy is open Monday through Friday, with some closures during term breaks.
+We are located on the third floor of the University Health Services building.
 To make an appointment call 541-346-4401 or stop by the clinic.